 As for Oregon swamp ash, there are trees called Oregon ash, and trees called swamp ash, but I could not find a tree called Oregon swamp ash.
 Oregon ash is Fraxinus latifolia, and is a Northwest native whose range also extends to southern California.
 According to Jacobson's book, it closely resembles green ash (Fraxinus pennsylvanica), except that the native species has bark which flakes easily from the trunk, leaflets of 7 (rather than 9) which are hairy, rounded and broad.
 Its seeds are broader than green ash.

-Forest Service has detailed information as well.
+The USDA Forest Service has detailed information as well.
 Below is an excerpt:

 "Oregon ash has moderately rapid growth for 60 to 100 years and attains a height of 18 to 24 m (60 to 80 ft) and a d.b.h. of 40 to 75 cm (16 to 30 in) in 100 to 150 years on good sites.
 Individuals may grow twice as large and reach 200 to 250 years of age under favorable conditions, although they generally grow slowly after their first hundred years."